jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Basic shell scripting
+  What is shell scripting?
 - Awareness of common text editors (vi and nano)
+  What is vi?
+  What is nano?

 **The following is a partial list of the used files, terms and utilities:**

 - #! (shebang)
+  What is #!?
 - /bin/bash
+  What is /bin/bash?
 - Variables
+  What are variables?
 - Arguments
+  What are arguments?
 - for loops
+  What are for loops?
 - echo
+  What is echo?
 - Exit status
+  What is exit status?

 ## Topic 4: The Linux Operating System 1-4